 Note: There is also another form of memorized deck magic that is also more advanced, and this uses the principle of knowing the location of every card in the deck, so you can control any card that you need to.
 Because of this, the spectator has the option of just naming a card, rather than selecting one.
 An advanced magician can locate the card secretly and control how he pleases, making the effect look even more impossible since a card was never drawn, as in almost 90% of all card magic tricks.

 Another benefit of learning Mnemonica stack is that even if you are good at sleight of hand, there are certain tricks and effects that can only be performed with a memorized deck, and they are pretty amazing effects.

-Another very powerful effect involving Mnemonica or a memorized deck, are different variations of ACAAN (A card at any number).
+Another very powerful effect involving Mnemonica or a memorized deck, is different variations of ACAAN (A card at any number).
 With this type of effect using a memorized deck, there is a version in which a spectator can name a card and a number, and have that card be at that number (although it takes a little bit of mental gymnastics to do!
 As well as some sleight of hand.
 You can see the full post on ACAAN for Mnemonica, Aronson, or a Mem Deck Stack here)

 Summary of the benefits of Mnemonmica: